Time: 07:30 PM to 09:30 PM

 Location: St. Jerome's University, SJ1 Notre Dame Chapel

-To register for this event, please visit our event page.
+To register for this event, please go to our event registration page.